gaopinghuang0/gaopinghuang0.github.io/_posts/2017-11-1-assumptions-of-statistics-methods.md

 A brief summary of the assumptions of statistic methods from the book "Discovering Statistics using R (2012)" by Andy Field.
-Most text is directly copied from the book chapter.
+Most code and text are directly copied from the book chapter.
 All the credit goes to him.

 To test these assumptions using R, click "Toggle Code" button.